How Construction Firms Should Handle Unemployment Claims Part 1

 Receiving a Notice of Claim Filed

 If you’re reading this article, chances are you’ve received a Notice of Claim Filed.
 In addition to notifying you that a former employee has applied for unemployment benefits, this notice requests information regarding the claimant’s work history.
 The claim may also be investigated through writing, online, or over the phone.
 In order to protect your tax rate, it is imperative that you promptly, completely, and honestly respond to these requests for information.
 This will ensure that you are in the best position possible if you wish to contest an adverse determination.
 As we’ll see in part two, deciding to accept or contest an unemployment claim determination is a decision with potentially far-reaching legal and monetary consequences.
-For expert advice on how to reduce and address unemployment claims, consult with a Central FL construction lawyer at Cotney Construction Law.
+For expert advice on how to reduce and address unemployment claims, consult with a Central FL construction lawyer at Cotney Attorneys & Consultants.

 For more information on contesting unemployment claims, read part two.

 If you would like to speak with one of our Central FL construction lawyers, please contact us today.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.